caboodle-tech/element-behaviors/README.md

 # Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/caboodle-tech/element-behaviors/issues) on GitHub.

+> [!IMPORTANT]
+> Please note that we use `pnpm` instead of `npm` as our package manager.
+Additionally, we follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for all commit messages and pull requests.

 If you would like to contribute code changes, you can do so by submitting a pull request.
-Pull request will not be accepted if they do not reference [open an issue](https://github.com/caboodle-tech/element-behaviors/issues).
+Pull request will not be accepted if they do not reference an [open issue](https://github.com/caboodle-tech/element-behaviors/issues).
 Before submitting a pull request, make sure to follow **all** these steps:

 1. Fork the repository and create a new branch for your changes.
 2. Make your code changes and ensure that they adhere to the project's coding conventions enforced by the project's [eslint config](./eslint.config.js) and [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) messages.
 3. Test your changes thoroughly to ensure they do not introduce any regressions.
 Refer to the [testing instructions](./test/README.md) for more information on how to run the manual tests.
 4. Commit your changes and push them to your forked repository.
 5. Open a pull request on the main repository, including the issue number in the title, and provide a clear description of your changes.

-> [!IMPORTANT]
-> Please note that we use `pnpm` instead of `npm` as our package manager.
-Additionally, we follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit all messages.

 # Differences in *Element Behaviors*